 Tom Hoopes is writer in residence at Benedictine College, in Atchison, Kansas, where he teaches in the Journalism and Mass Communications Department and edits The Gregorian, a Catholic identity speech digest.
 He was previously editor of the National Catholic Register for 10 years and with his wife, April, of Faith & Family magazine for five.
-He began his career as press secretary for the U.S. House Ways & Means Chairman and is a frequent contributor to Catholic publications.
-He lives in Atchison with his wife and nine children.
+A frequent contributor to Catholic publications, he began his career as a reporter in the Washington, D.C., area and as press secretary for U.S. House Ways & Means Chairman Bill Archer.
+He lives in Atchison with his wife and those of his nine children still at home.
 The views and opinions expressed on this blog do not necessarily reflect those of Benedictine College or the Gregorian Institute.

 I started thinking about this when we told friends one Friday in Lent, “We’re going to stations, then we’re going to have a lame, late dinner.”
 Of course we meant: “We’re attending ...
 More